The 108 defilements of our minds

 How do we come by 108 Defilements?

 We experience everything through our 5 senses of sight, sound, taste, smell and touch.
-In Buddhism there is a six sense that is our consciousness.
-Our Consciousness is where everything we experience from the 5 senses is processed.
-The eyes cannot know what it sees that is ther job of consciousness.
-The ears do not know what they hear, that is formed in our consciousness.
+In Buddhism there is a six sense that of our consciousness.
+Consciousness is where everything we experience from the 5 senses is processed.
+The eyes cannot know what it sees that is the job of consciousness.
+Ears do not know what they hear, that is formed in our consciousness.

 The 6 Senses